-A post-doctoral position funded by St Baldrick's Foundation is available in the Division of Molecular Histopathology working within the laboratory of Prof Nicholas Coleman/Dr Matthew Murray, to undertake a research project investigating malignant germ cell tumours.
-This translational project seeks to investigate genomic and genetic abnormalities in these tumours, with the ultimate aim of improving outcomes for children and young people with this disease.
+A post-doctoral position funded by St Baldrick's Foundation is available in the Division of Cellular and Molecular Histopathology, based in central Cambridge, working within the laboratory of Prof Nicholas Coleman/Dr Matthew Murray, to undertake a research project investigating malignant germ cell tumours (GCTs).
+This translational project seeks to identify and validate novel molecular drivers of pediatric GCTs and the development of clinical protocols for serum microRNA testing in childhood cancer diagnosis, prognostication and monitoring.
+The ultimate aim of this work is to improve outcomes for children or any young people with this disease.

 Fixed-term: The formal grant end date is 30 June 2020, with the potential for an extension for a further year.
 Funding is renewed annually on satisfactory annual progress reports, which undergo scientific review by St Baldrick's Foundation.